siebrenf/opticlust/README.md

   - Cluster recoloring for PyClustree and UMAP visualization (see below)

 Opticlust will offer:
-  - Clustering recommendation based on intra- and intercluster metrics
+  - Clustering recommendations based on intra- and intercluster metrics

 # Installation